vouch/vouch-proxy/README.md

 - [Okta](https://developer.okta.com/docs/api/resources/oidc#logout)
 - [Auth0](https://auth0.com/docs/logout/guides/logout-idps)

-## Troubleshooting, Support and Feature Requests
+## Troubleshooting, Support and Feature Requests (Read this before submitting an issue at GitHub)

 Getting the stars to align between Nginx, Vouch Proxy and your IdP can be tricky.
 We want to help you get up and running as quickly as possible.
 The most common problem is..